Spinal Decompression

 - Degenerative disc disease

-- Chronic lower back or neck pain that has not responded to other treatments
+- Chronic lower back or neck pain that has not responded to other care

 - Patients looking for a non-surgical alternative to spinal surgery